Derazhnia: History

 The large crowded halls of the Derazhnia train station served as a kind of international marketplace and clubhouse.
 It became possible for local merchants to interact with banking figures and merchants from all over Europe.
 The economy of Derazhnia thrived.
 Ukrainian Jewish writer Sholom Aleichem wrote the fictional humorous short story "The German" taking place in Derazhnia.
 The train station figures prominently in the story.

 During World War I the railroad served a different purpose.
 The train station and embankments were fortified and military supply trains passed through every 10 to 15 minutes.
 The train station served as a vector of communications and news.
 After the 1917 Bolshevik Revolution, Derazhnia saw numerous pogroms, due both to the communications and the strategic importance of the rail station.

 Under Soviet rule starting 1922, the region's economy improved.
 Electricity, schools, roads and other infrastructure were built.
 Several kolkhozi (collective farms) were established nearby.
 In the early 1930s, pressure from the government to collectivize and the needs of private peasants resulted in severe food shortages that resulted in famines throughout Ukraine.

 In World War II, Derazhnia fell to Nazi forces during Operation Barbarossa on July 11, 1941, after heavy fighting.
 It remained in Nazi hands until it was liberated by Soviet troops on March 25, 1944.
 The rail station was fortified by the Nazis while the railway was used to help supply the front.
 Jews from Derazhnia and nearby towns were concentrated into Derazhnia Ghetto.
 Included were about 200 Roma (Gypsies) from nearby Vovkovyntsi.
 On September 20, 1942, about 4,000 people were shot - the entire Jewish community perished.

-During the Cold War, Derazhnia was the location of a secret nuclear missile base.